kjolley/BIGSdb_documentation/dbase_setup.rst

  datestamp, curator) VALUES (1, 'keith', 'Jolley', 'Keith', 'keith.jolley@zoo.ox.ac.uk', 'University of Oxford, UK', 'admin', 'now', 'now', 1);

-If you are using built-in authentication, set the password for this user using the add_user.pl script.
+If you are using built-in authentication, set the password for this user using the :ref:`add_user.pl <set_first_password>` script.
 This encrypts the password to a hash and stores this within the authentication database.
 Other users can be added by the admin user from the curation interface accessible from http://your_website/cgi-bin/private/bigscurate.pl?db=test_db (or wherever you have located your bigscurate.pl script).

 Updating PubMed citations
 =========================